 Kandyl was inspired by a course in Global Criminology (CRIM 7201), taught by Ineke Haen Marshall in fall 2017.
 It covers how globalization influences crime and criminal justice worldwide.
 She had never taken a criminology course before and she explains that she expected it to follow a narrative of “this is the bad guy, this is how we catch them.
 Instead, the class took a systematic approach to crime by exploring global networks of exploitation.
 I really appreciated the social perspective of the class and the way in which it challenged the general dialogue surrounding crime.”

-Going forward, Kandyl would like to pursue further education and work in parallel with the public sector, possibly at a non-governmental organization.
+Kandyl has recently landed the role of Vendor Risk Analyst at the Madrid-based consultancy, Aquanima.
+And her future is wide open.
 “My goal is to work on issues surrounding national disaster response and recovery or in a role related to international migration,” she says.